Membrane Switches

 - Polyester Dome Switches

-- Produced by embossing domes into one of the polyester layers in the construction, which results in a very durable tactile element with a little more movement than metal domes.
-Manufacturers who do this diminish the quantity of layers in the assembly.
+- Manufactured by embossing domes into the polyester layer, resulting in a durable tactile element with more movement than metal domes and reducing the number of layers needed.

 - Proximity Switches